Killiankuppens/vetmanager-back/README.md

-# vetmanager-back
+# VetManager
 VetManager is a simple appointment manager for veterinaries.
+This repository contains only the backend side of the application.

+## Features
+***Comign soon***